AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

 ## How to add the Drafts & Submissions component to an AEM Sites page?

-AEM provides the **Drafts & Submissions** component out of the box to display forms on AEM Sites pages.
-The **Drafts & Submissions** component shows forms that are saved as drafts for later completion, as well as submitted forms.
-This component provides a personalized experience for logged-in users by displaying the drafts and form submissions.

-You can use out-of-the-box Forms Portal components to list form on the Sites page.
+You can use out-of-the-box Forms Portal components to list drafts and submissions on the Sites page.
 Perform the following steps to add the **Drafts & Submissions** portal component:

 1. Open the AEM Sites page in an **Edit** mode.
 1. Go to the **[!UICONTROL Page Information]** > **[!UICONTROL Edit Template]**